Warships are vessels constructed for naval warfare by the government of a sovereign nation.

 It was a bit surprising they knew our ship’s name when our CPAs to passing vessels were at least 10 miles away!

 And yes.
-Switching off AIS is a bit suspicious
+Switching off AIS is a bit suspicious.

-Warships in a convoy as seen from inside the bridge.
+Warships as seen from inside the bridge

 What is the difference between warships and merchant ships?

-We build Merchant ships for transporting goods.
+We build merchant ships for transporting goods.
 A sovereign nation builds warships for naval warfare.

 Their shape creates the least radar reflection while optimizing speed and maneuverability.